Faith. Service. Law.

 The Physical Campus Just Got a Major Upgrade

-The Living Village, YDS’s new residential and community complex, opened on August 25, 2025 and has changed the geography of student life on Sterling Divinity Quadrangle.
+The Living Village, YDS’s new residential and community complex, welcomed its first student residents on August 25, 2025, with a formal grand opening on October 6, 2025.
+It has changed the geography of student life on Sterling Divinity Quadrangle.
 If you are visiting for an admitted-student day, it is worth seeing in person; the old housing stock and the new residential complex offer genuinely different student experiences.

 A Faculty Small Enough to Know You